Yefym707/Game/README.md

 met all surviving players must regroup on the starting tile to win together.

-When a scenario ends a small scoreboard lists each survivor's fate alongside their kill count and remaining supplies, echoing the post-game tally of a tabletop session.
+When a scenario ends a small scoreboard lists each survivor's fate alongside their remaining health, hunger, kill count and inventory, echoing the post-game tally of a tabletop session.

 ### Roles